bolajikoyi/Corona-Virus-Test-App/README.md

 To run the frontend part of the project:

-- Navigate to the directory of the frontend files: `cd frontend-chest-X`
+- Navigate to the directory of the frontend files: `cd frontend-coronaTest`
 - Install node.js on your computer if you do not already have it installed [node.js](https://nodejs.org/en/)
 - To check the version of node.js you have installed, type: `node -v`
 - Install angular globally: `npm install -g @angular/cli`